-Update the service evaluation tool to support ongoing service provision, sustainability and demonstrating ROI and LPC view for all new services and a rolling programme to cover all services.
-Proactively provide support to contractors to engage and deliver Local Services, working with commissioners to maximise community pharmacy service provision within the context of meeting local commissioner and population needs.
-Contribute to the CPE national services database and share with local commissioners where there is opportunity for a new service model through Community Pharmacy.
-Provide support for Pharmacy Quality Scheme to all contractors through streamline communications and individual support where needed.
-PCN leads - support the CP PCN Leads service and upskill and engage with them.
+- Update the service evaluation tool to support ongoing service provision, sustainability and demonstrating ROI and LPC view for all new services and a rolling programme to cover all services. - Proactively provide support to contractors to engage and deliver Local Services, working with commissioners to maximise community pharmacy service provision within the context of meeting local commissioner and population needs. - Contribute to the CPE national services database and share with local commissioners where there is opportunity for a new service model through Community Pharmacy. - Provide support for the 2025/26 Pharmacy Quality Scheme to all contractors through streamline communications and individual support where needed. - PCN leads support the CP PCN Leads service and upskill and engage with them.
 Look for further funding opportunities for their training and support.
-Participate in the service evaluation.
-Support the implementation of the IP Pathfinder across Sussex and Surrey Heartlands ICB's.
-Support involvement of community pharmacists in becoming IP's and developing IP led services.
-LPC service calculator reviewed and updated annually.
-Track number of pharmacy visits or number of contractors visits to clinics/interactions.
-Quarterly activity data for services reviewed and bottom 5 contractors contacted to support improvement.
-CPE database up to date with all locally commissioned services Proactively obtain feedback from contractors who do not engage in PQS and if other support could have been provided to support their engagement.
-Monthly drop-in sessions for CP PCN Leads.
-CP PCN Leads project evaluation completed and proposal submitted for continued funding.
-Surrey Heartlands and Sussex ICB's IP Pathfinder plan hits key performance indicators.
-IP funding from NHSE WTE and ICB's communicated to contractors and Surrey Heartlands funding used with 10 pharmacists utilised the funding.
-Who is Responsible: Key links, assumptions, and risks: Deputy Chief Officer - Marie Hockley, Service Development & Support Lead - Simran Johal Commissioning organisations must be engaged and have resource.
-Information on 24/25 PQS scheme.
-Supported by Chief Executive - Julia Powell, Business Administrator - Michaela Cassar If resources (capacity and capability) are not available, work will take plans, targets, and opportunities.
-Retain the current services and increase the service income level of 24-25 by 10% for locally commissioned services and advanced services.
-Successfully negotiate at least one new local service in each longer to complete. -- ---------------------
+Participate in any service evaluations. - Support the implementation of the IP Pathfinder across Surrey Heartlands and Sussex ICB's. - Support involvement of community pharmacists in becoming IP's and developing IP led services.

+- information distilled to contractors, including commissioning plans, targets, and opportunities.
+Retain the current services and increase the service income level of 25-26 by 10% for locally commissioned services and advanced services.
+Successfully negotiate at least one new local service in each of the LPC areas. - LPC service calculator reviewed and updated annually and aligned with the CPE calculator.
+LPC service evaluation tool uploaded to website for contractors to make informed decisions about viability of local services.
+Review of service provision for services rated red/amber/green and ongoing contractor sign-up and involvement. - Reply to contractor calls/emails within 48 working hours and provide dates that contractors can use to book 1-2-1's when required.
+Facilitate webinar opportunities and training to support contractors to deliver services.
+Obtain feedback on low activity levels, what the challenges and barriers are and what support contractors would like to see. - CPE database up to date with all locally commissioned services. - Proactively obtain feedback from contractors who do not engage in PQS and if other support could have been provided to support their engagement.
+Review of performance. - Drop-in sessions for CP PCN Leads when required.
+CP PCN Leads project evaluation completed, and proposal submitted for continued funding.
+Regular catch ups with PCN leads, utilise PCN leads WhatsApp groups to share communications.
+Able to evidence a difference that they have made. - Surrey Heartlands and Sussex ICB's IP Pathfinder plan hits key performance indicators. - IP funding from NHSE WTE and ICB's communicated to contractors.
+Surrey Heartlands ICB IP funding promoted with 10 pharmacists utilised the funding.
+Support the development of Independent Prescribers in Sussex and Frimley ICB's with the

+Teach and Treat funding for approximately 9 and 4 learners respectively.
+Who is Responsible: Key links, assumptions, and risks: Deputy Chief Officer - Marie Hockley, Service Development & Support Lead - Simran Johal, Community Pharmacy Service Co-ordinators - Eve Rockell and Commissioning organisations must be engaged and have resource.
+Fatima Igbal Information on the 2025/26 PQS scheme.
+Supported by Chief Executive - Julia Powell, Business Administrator - Michaela Cassar Lack of information from commissioners to be able to view and support low performers.
+If resources (capacity and capability) are not available, work will take longer to complete.
+Continued funding for the Community Pharmacy PCN Leads and the support from the LPC.